Pisogne: History

 Pisogne is mentioned for the first time in 1227.

 In 1287 the great rebellion led by Camunian Federici noble family against the city of Brescia, was followed by the killing of several of Pisogne Guelphs resident there.
 Following this fact, the town was fortified between the 12th and 13th century and granted to the Brusati family.

 In the XVI century, Pisogne became famous for the many executions by burning of those considered heretics and witches.
 During this time, 60 women were burned alive between Pisogne and Edolo after being tortured and tried at the Inquisition Court based in Cemmo.
 On 18th of July 1518, eight women died.
 Only several years later the Papal Legate from Venice investigate the events, leading to the dissolution of the Cemmo Court and the return of the confiscated property to the families of the victims.

 On November 14, 1727, the bandit Giorgio Vicario, one of the most feared of Val Camonica "buli" (bandits), born in Pisogne in 1695, was murdered.
 Vicario's death was a major event in the town, and it is still remembered today.

-In 1907 Pisogne was reached by the railway line, which is still running.
+In 1907, Pisogne was reached by the Brescia-Iseo-Edolo railway line, which is still running.

 In the modern era, Pisogne has become a tourist destination, and in recent years has seen a growing expat community.